AdarshJatti1947/Detecting-network-attacks-/README.md

 # Detecting-network-attacks-
-Using Artificial neural nets to detect the threats using network protocols credentials
+Using Artificial neural nets to detect the threats using network protocols credentials.I have created a small IOT systems where, each of them ping the central system, which has pre-trained artificial nerual net model, which has the ability to verify the threat based on the network protocols that is being used to connect to the central system.
+Then the central system verifies the conncetion and allow the connection to happen.